Kizaki

 }

-This is useful when you need an HTTP download endpoint, streaming response, callback URL, or some other browser-facing HTTP shape that does not fit a normal exposed function well.
+This is useful for HTTP download endpoints, streaming responses, callback URLs, or other browser-facing HTTP shapes that do not fit an exposed function.

 API-Key Routes